Geared (video game)

 Geared was an iOS game by American developer Bryan Mitchell.
-A sequel entitled Geared 2! was released December 16, 2010, but years later they were both discontinued.
+It was released on August 8, 2009.
+A sequel entitled Geared 2! was released December 16, 2010.
+Both games were later discontinued.

 Critical reception

-MEGamers gave Geared 81/100, writing " A very unique (sic), enjoyable experience when compared to the crowd of other puzzle games available on this platform.
+MEGamers gave Geared 81/100, writing " A very unique, enjoyable experience when compared to the crowd of other puzzle games available on this platform.
 Definitely worth your time and money. " GamePro gave it an 80%, commented "Geared won't tickle your brain in quite the same way that Portal could, but it's an excellent iPad game that comes at a great price."

 Geared 2! had a metacritic score of 84% based on 5 critic reviews.